wandersonwhcr/k8s-examples/istio/README.md

 ## Addons

 Some addons can be installed with Istio to improve observability.
 Kiali is a dashboard to manage Istio.
-Kiali uses Prometheus to retrieve metrics and display network traffic and service dependencies.
+It uses Prometheus to retrieve metrics and display network traffic and service dependencies.

 ```